C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Computational details

 \section{Computational details}

-The method is implemented in a python code (HM-Pol) which is able to calculate the $\alpha$, $A$ and $C$ polarizability tensors and the moment tensors upto the hexadecapole, by utilizing a back-end QC code.
-In this work we use the HM-Pol code with GPAW \cite{gpaw,gpaw2,gpaw3} to calculate the concerned polarizability tensors.
-The multipoles calculated via this scheme is compared to an energy-based scheme with complete basis set limit extrapolation using Gaussian 16 (G16) package \cite{g16}.
-We make use of the finite difference basis of GPAW which only depends on the details of the grid-space (i.e. has no basis set dependence).
-To remove the basis-set dependence in the G16 calculations we extrapolate to the complete-Basis set (CBS) limit.
-Calculations are done using the Perdew-Burke-Ernzerhof (PBE) \cite{Perdew1996,Perdew1997} and Becke-Lee-Yang-Parr (BLYP) \cite{B88,LYP} functionals.

-In GPAW we describe the pseudo wavefunctions with a finite-difference basis and a grid spacing of 0.18 \AA, with a convergence tolerance for the eigenstates and density of $10^{-8}$ a.u.
-The RMMDIIS eigensolver was used for all calculations.
-All molecules are initially relaxed using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm with a max force component convergence tolerance of $5\times10^{-3}$ e$V$/\AA, as implemented in the atomic simulation environment package \cite{ASE1}.
+In GPAW, the pseudo-wavefunctions are represented on a finite-difference real-space grid with a spacing of 0.18~\AA, and the eigenstates and electron density are converged to a tolerance of $10^{-8}$ a.u.
+The RMMDIIS eigensolver is employed for all calculations.
+All molecular geometries are first optimized using the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm, with a maximum force component convergence criterion of $5\times10^{-3}$ ~eV/\AA, as implemented in the Atomic Simulation Environment package~\cite{ASE1}.
+The Perdew-Burke-Ernzerhof (PBE) \cite{Perdew1996,Perdew1997} exchange-correlation functional is used for all GPAW calculations, except for the validation runs against Gaussian~16 (G16), where the Becke-Lee-Yang-Parr (BLYP) \cite{B88,LYP} functional is additionally employed.
 The polarizabilities are calculated using an extrapolation scheme (see section \ref{method:ex_scheme}) with a field (and field gradient) strength of 0.009 a.u (0.0003 a.u), 0.0009 a.u (0.00003 a.u) and 0.00009 a.u (0.000003 a.u), so as to make sure the tensor components converge to the zero perturbation asymptote.
 The dipole and quadrupole moment integrals are in the traceless form (see Appendix \ref{app:GPAW}), so no additional modification is required.
-The values for grid spacing, vacuum and field/field-gradient strengths were chosen after extensive convergence tests on a \ce{H2O2} system (see Results and Section 4 in the SI).
+The values for grid spacing, vacuum and field/field-gradient strengths were chosen after extensive convergence tests on a H$_2$O$_2$ system (see Results and Section 5 in the SI).